Connect with us!

 0.4 miles east of I-5.
 Follow the signs to the right to Memorial Park.
 Event location: River Shelter

-Cash or check only for day of event registrations
+Cash or check only for day of event registrations (advance registration recommended; limited meals available for day-of purchase)

 Bring ID and cash, check, or credit card to purchase beer and wine sold by Vanguard Brewing

 The course offers two break stops – one for all riders and one additional stop for 90K riders located beyond the 60K route turnaround.
 The first stop will be at the Smart Transit central bus station, a great area with shade trees to cool down and refuel.
 Snacks provided and flush toilets available.
-The second stop will be at Bob’s Corner, near the top of Parrott Mountain.
+The second stop will be at Bob’s Corner, near the top of Parrett Mountain.
 This undeveloped park features lots of trees and will have recovery stations and shade.

 ALL CYCLISTS MUST CHECK-IN AT REGISTRATION BEFORE RIDING